-Born in Boyle Heights, California USA on April 13, 1924, Jack Chick began drawing at a very young age like most other cartoonists.
+Born in Boyle Heights, California USA on 13 April 1924, Jack Thomas Chick began drawing at a very young age like most other cartoonists.
 Perhaps inspired by the aerial dogfights of World War I, Jack's primary interest lay in drawing airplanes in battle.

 During his High School days in Alhambra he was the kind of person whom his Christian classmates thought would never accept Jesus Christ.
 After graduation, in 1942, Jack studied acting on a scholarship at the Pasadena Playhouse, which has served as the training ground for many famous actors of stage and screen.
 World War II interrupted, and Jack entered the Army, spending the next 3 years overseas in Australia, New Guinea and Japan.
 (It has been reported also that he was one of the few servicemen to survive the battle for Okinawa.)

 After being discharged, Jack returned to the Playhouse, where he met and married his wife, Lynn in 1948.
 She and her mother played a major role in Jack's salvation.
 While Jack was visiting with his new in-laws during his honeymoon, Lynn's mother insisted that Jack listen to Charles E. Fuller's Old Fashioned Revival Hour radio program.
 The Lord was already working on Jack's heart and when Fuller spoke these words from Scripture, "Though your sins be as scarlet, they shall be as white as snow," Jack knelt and prayed to receive Christ.